Self-Service Stores Revolutionised Shopping

 In the 1950s and 60s, self-service stores replaced local shops in town centres throughout North Staffordshire and South Cheshire.

-If your family used self-service stores, please share your memories of shopping there with our readers, telling them how self-service stores differed from High Street and corner shops.
+If your family used self-service stores, please share your memories of shopping there with our readers.
+Tell them how self-service stores differed from High Street and corner shops.

 The Old Man of Mow